-The rest of this post will provide answers to the following questions:
+This personal injury 101 guide will provide answers to the following questions:

 Before diving into some of the nuances of PIP coverage, let’s first briefly review the various parties involved in a PIP claim, as these are terms used throughout the remainder of this post.

 First Party (insured / client / plaintiff)